axonivy-market/portal/Documentation/portal-guide/source/portal-components/document-table/index.rst

 Get document list
 -----------------

-Customize how **Document Table** gets documents, create a callable subprocess with:
+To customize how **Document Table** gets documents, create a callable subprocess with:

 **Signature**: portalGetDocumentItems